Arnav10090/wifi-admin-dashboard/README.md

 ```

 ### 3. Configure Environment Variables
 Create a `.env` file in the root directory.
-Add any required environment variables (e.g., database connection strings, authentication secrets).
-Example:
+Add the following required environment variable

 ```
-DATABASE_URL=your_database_url
 NEXTAUTH_SECRET=your_secret
-# Add other variables as needed
 ```

 > **Note:** Check the codebase or ask the maintainer for the exact required variables.